 One of our primary responsibilities is to assist the Board in its oversight of the quality and integrity of Cabot's financial statements.
-We met ten times during fiscal 2020.
+We met eleven times and acted by written consent once during fiscal 2021.
 A number of those meetings included executive sessions with D&T and with Cabot's Chief Financial Officer, Corporate Controller, Vice President of Internal Audit, and General Counsel.
 We took numerous actions to discharge our oversight responsibility with respect to the audit process, which are summarized in this report.

-As described in more detail under the heading "Board Leadership, Structure, Governance and Composition, and Risk Management - Our Board's Role in Risk Oversight" on page 14, we focus on Cabot's financial risk exposures and the actions management has taken to monitor and mitigate such risks, and oversee Cabot's enterprise risk management processes.
+As described in more detail under the heading "Board Composition - Our Board's Role in Risk Oversight and in Overseeing our Progression on Environmental, Social and Governance ("ESG") Matters and Activities" on page 9, we focus on Cabot's financial risk exposures and the actions management has taken to monitor and mitigate such risks, and oversee Cabot's enterprise risk management processes.